matt-stj/adventurous_abodes/README.md

 ## Project Description

-A Project for the Turing School of Software and Design where a team of 4 students converted an existing merchant codebase into a multi-tenancy hotel booking platform.
+A Project for the Turing School of Software and Design where a team of 4 students converted an existing merchant codebase into a multi-tenant hotel booking platform.

 ## Live App